Skip to content

 Prior to joining HKA Kasson served as Director of Learning, Middle School Principal, and Deputy Head of School at Nanjing International School.
 His international education career also includes successful roles in the UK, Haiti and Qatar.
 He holds an Ed.S. in Educational Leadership, an M.Ed. in Education, and a B.A. in History, and is proud to have begun his journey as an educator as an Americorps volunteer with the “I Have A Dream” Foundation in rural Oregon.

 Originally from Virginia in the United States, Kasson now calls Indiana his home.
-He is accompanied by his wife Olivia, an early childhood educator, and their ninth-grade son, Harris.
+He is accompanied by his wife Olivia, an early childhood educator, and their tenth-grade son, Harris.
 When not facilitating inclusive and equitable educational practices, Kasson enjoys cycling, hip-hop and his eternal quest for the perfect cup of coffee.

 Primary School Principal